kfc2020/Git_Traning_v3/README.md

 # Git_Traning_v3
-This is for git and github perpose
+This is for git and github purpose